 March 3, 2014: Career-high 61 points vs. Bobcats

 > LeBron’s stats: 61 points, seven rebounds, four assists | Box score

 As one of the top scorers in NBA history, one might think 60-point games for James were a regular occurrence.
 However, James had only one such game in his career (although he has 11 games of 50-59 points in his career, in case you were wondering).

-In the 2014-15 season, James put on the best scoring show of his NBA life, pouring in 61 points to set a Miami Heat record in a 124-107 win against the Charlotte Bobcats.
+In the 2013-14 season, James put on the best scoring show of his NBA career, pouring in 61 points to set a Miami Heat record in a 124-107 win against the Charlotte Bobcats.
 James made 22 of 33 shots from the field, including his first eight 3-point attempts.

-His career best had been 56 points, on March 20, 2005, for Cleveland against Toronto.
+James’ career-best had been 56 points, set on March 20, 2005, for Cleveland against Toronto.
 Glen Rice scored 56 to set the Heat record on April 15, 1995, against Orlando.

 James had 24 points at halftime, then added 25 in the third quarter.
 The record-breaker came with 5:46 left, when James spun through three defenders for a layup that fell as he tumbled to the court.

 “The man above has given me some unbelievable abilities to play the game of basketball,” James said then.
 “I just try to take advantage of it every night.
 I got the trust of my teammates and my coaching staff to go in there and let it go.”

 Nov.
 2, 2015: LeBron youngest to reach 25,000 points

 > LeBron’s stats: 22 points, nine rebounds, 11 assists, four steals, two blocks | Box score